Need to find the most up-to-date information for your assignment? Check out this list of useful resources by subject.

 Our Pacific Student Support Coordinator is available for you to talk to about Pacific support, adjusting to university life and when the next cultural event is happening.

 Parking charges apply on the Hamilton campus Monday–Friday, 8.30am–4.30pm (except public holidays).
 General parking outside these times is free.
 Motorcycle parking is free at all times in the designated M/C parking areas.
 The current charge for students is $60 per semester (A and B only).
 Otherwise you can choose the pay the general charge of $6 per week or $2 per day.
 You can park in any of the general parking areas inside Gates 1, 2a, 2b, 3a, 3b and 10.
 The car park closest to Waikato Management School is Gate 10, off Silverdale Road.

 In an emergency situation phone 111.
 If on campus alert University Security by phoning (07) 838 4444 or using one of the blue light phones.

 Our student admin team can help you with all general enquiries, including enrolment, study fees, exam timetables and setting up your Student ID card.

 Contact our StudyLink liaison officer for help and advice on how best to use StudyLink services.
 Call 0800 WAIKATO ext 4790 for free and confidential support.

 We have a lot of technology systems and computer software available for you to use, including free internet and WiFi, personal usernames and email addresses, and software downloads.

 There are many ways to get to campus, including bus, carpooling, cycling or driving.

-This service is free for all students to access, regardless of whether you are a member of the WSU.
-Provides advice, support and advocacy.
+The Waikato Students' Union (WSU) is a free advice, support and advocacy service for all students to access, regardless of whether you are a member or not.